 Think about morning traffic.
-The one who can turn the meekest citizen into a bloodthirsty street-pirate.
-It starts around half past seven, with a host of parents on the school-work route, followed by a short decline, and then boosts again at couriers’ time, with fleets of vans invading the city and parking everywhere.
+The one who can turn the meekest citizen into a bloodthirsty street pirate.
+It starts around half-past seven, with a host of parents on the school to work route, followed by a short decline, and then boosts again at couriers’ time, with fleets of vans invading the city and parking everywhere.

 Now imagine increasing the number of deliveries by 78%.
 Too many?
 Perhaps still an acceptable number for a small Italian city, unacceptable in Milan or Rome, catastrophic for New York or London, where traffic is collapsing.

 This, according to the Future of the Last Mile Ecosystem research, published by the World Economic Forum, is the future that awaits us in 2030.
 And that’s not all: the average commute, which is around 53 minutes, will grow to 64 minutes, 23% of which to be attributed to e-commerce deliveries.
 Emissions will go up 30%.